 Things We Embrace

 Dutch ovens & iron skillets.
 Real butchers.
 Our molcajetes.
+Pastured livestock.
 Vegetable gardening.
 Walking to the grocery store.
 Sunday suppers.
-Our farm subscription.
+Community Supported Agriculture.
 Composting.
 Naturally grown food.
 Self-reliance.
 Teaching children to appreciate food.
 Farmer’s markets.
 Urban agriculture.
 Inexpensive ethnic restaurants.
 Neighborhood restaurants.
 Our charcoal rotisserie.
 Fermentation.
 Brassicas.
 Root vegetables.
 The public library.
 Used books.
 Our copy of Patience Gray’s Honey from a Weed.
 John Thorne’s newsletter, Simple Cooking.

 Things We Try to Avoid

 Saturday at Whole Foods.
 Spending time in the suburbs.
-Driving on the Beltway.
+Driving in traffic.
+Commuting.
 SUVs.
 Chemical fertilizers and pesticides.
 Black plastic.
 Ornamental plants (except roses).
 Lawns.
 Waiting for a table at a restaurant.
 Expensive restaurants.
 Buying wine at a restaurant.
 Chain restaurants.
 Fussy, overly designed food.
 Fast food.
 Processed food.
 Packaged food (except Crystal Light–what I’m not entitled to one little vice?).
 Asparagus in January.
 Styrofoam.
 Strip malls.
 Network television (except CBS Sunday Morning).
 Buying new books.
 Eating standing up.
 Eating while walking.
 Eating in the car.
-Cell phones.